AlexSD92/ckc_lifts/README.md

 ### Gallery Page

 - The gallery will contain images for the CKC Lifts gym.
-- The gallery will be responsive and images will be grouped in to columns and stack on top of one another to create a gallery effect.
+- The gallery will be responsive and images will be grouped into columns and stack on top of one another to create a gallery effect.
 - Images will be high quality and optimised.

 ### CKC Lifts Page